 Prior to implementation of TROA, groundwater played a vital part in meeting demand during drought conditions.
 This was due, in large part, to the need to minimize the use of Privately Owned Stored Water (POSW) in case drought conditions persisted.
-Under TROA, modeling efforts now indicate that even during an extreme 12-year long drought occurring in 2039-2050 when peak day demands will exceed 190 MGD, there will be sufficient surface water available that groundwater production can be limited to 60 MGD.
+Under TROA, modeling efforts performed as part of the previous WFP update indicated that even during an extreme 12-year long drought occurring in 2039-2050 when peak day were estimated to exceed 190 MGD, there will be sufficient surface water available that groundwater production can be limited to 60 MGD.
 A summary of the analysis is included in the appendix.
+Therefore, there is significant excess groundwater production capacity (87-103 MGD) for the contiguous system for the foreseeable future based on current demand growth trends in this WFP.
+Current projections indicate that peak day demands will not exceed 190 MGD until sometime after 2055.